diegonetto/generator-ionic/README.md

 Once you're ready to test your application in a simulator, `grunt build` will concatenate, obfuscate, and minify your JavaScript, HTML, and CSS files and copy over the resulting assets into your app's `www/` directory so they are ready to be served by Cordova.

 ### Cordova commands
 To make our lives a bit simpler, the `cordova` library has been packaged as a part of this generator and delegated via Grunt tasks.
-To invoke Cordova, simply run the command you would normally have, but replace `cordova` with `grunt` and `spaces` with `:` (the way grunt chains task arguments).
+To invoke Cordova, simply run the command you would normally have, but replace `cordova` with `grunt` and `spaces` with `:` (the way Grunt chains task arguments).

 For example, lets say you want to add iOS as a platform target for your Ionic app
 ```